 • Courtroom representation: Step in when litigation is required to fight for your best outcome.

-The legal process can be intimidating, especially while recovering from physical and emotional trauma.
 Having a legal advocate by your side levels the playing field and gives you space to recover, knowing your case is in strong hands.

 Let Our Decades of Experience Protect Your Future

-Don’t Be A Victim Twice!™ If you have been involved in a hit and run accident, contact us today for a free consultation to discuss your case and explore recovery options.
+Do not Be A Victim Twice!™ If you have been involved in a hit and run accident, contact us today for a free consultation to discuss your case and explore recovery options.

 FAQs

-Will a hit and run claim raise my insurance?
+Will a hit and run case raise my insurance?

 Yes, filing a hit and run claim can raise your premiums, even if you are not at fault.
 Insurers view hit and run accidents as high-risk since the at-fault driver cannot be held responsible.
 Increases depend on your insurer and claim history, though some policies offer accident forgiveness.